Wael-Ashraf/grad_market_service/README.md

 # Market Service

 ## Info
-Market service is responsible of all CRUD operations that related to the markets.
+Market service is responsible for all CRUD ( create, read, update, delete ) operations that related to the markets.

 ## Market Service Endpoints